avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The History of 7PET's Global Spread
 -----------------------------------

-Although the 7PET lineage is estimated to have split off from the Classical lineage in around 1880 (`Feng et al 2008`_), the 7PET lineage does not appear to have been epidemic-causing for the first half of the 1900s (`Hu et al 2016`_).
+Although the 7PET lineage is estimated to have diverged (split off) from the Classical lineage in around 1880 (`Feng et al 2008`_), the 7PET lineage does not appear to have been epidemic-causing for the first half of the 1900s (`Hu et al 2016`_).
 However, evidence suggests that throughout that period the 7PET lineage was circulating in the human population, and was accumulating evolutionary changes (mutations; `Hu et al 2016`_).
 It wasn't until 1961 that the 7th pandemic began, with many cases of cholera caused by 7PET occurring in Indonesia (`Hu et al 2016`_, `Mutreja & Dougan 2020`_).